MCP server integration

 -

-The user sends a query to get data from a specific ThoughtSpot data model or context. -
+User sends a query to get data from a specific ThoughtSpot data model context.

 -

-The agent receives the response from the MCP host and presents it to the user -
+The agent receives the response, constructs the output, and presents it to the user.

-For example, after receiving relevant questions and answer, the user can send follow-up questions or send a Liveboard creation request.
+For example, after receiving relevant questions and answers, the user can send follow-up questions or initiate a Liveboard creation request.

 Before you begin🔗